AnshRoutray/VisualDebugger_Chip8/README.md

 # **CHIP 8 Emulator and Debugger**

-A custom-built, fully interactive CHIP-8 emulator and visual debugger designed to run CHIP-8 programs while providing a rich interface for inspecting their execution.
-This project has evolved significantly in both functionality and technology over time, reflecting a deepening understanding of systems programming, emulation, and UI/UX design.
+A custom-built, fully interactive CHIP-8 emulator and visual debugger designed to run CHIP-8 programs while providing an user friendly interface for inspecting their execution.
+This project uses skills that relate to systems programming, web development, and UI/UX Design.

 ## **Phase 1: Foundational Emulator (C++)**

-- Focus: Accurate CHIP-8 CPU emulation, memory layout, opcode decoding, and timer logic.
+- Focus: I firstly focused on an accurate CHIP-8 CPU emulation, memory layout, opcode decoding, and timer logic.

 - Implemented full instruction set

-- Designed modular architecture (CPU, Memory, Interpreter, Debugger)
+- Designed modular architecture (CPU, Memory, Interpreter, Debugger) using OOP

 - Supported file I/O for loading .ch8 binaries

-- Next, I needed to make sure I knew what was going on with the components while the emulator was running, so I decided to make a debugger.
+- Next, I needed to make sure I knew what was going on with the components i.e the immediate state of the registers/pc/stack while the emulator was running, so I decided to make a debugger.

-## **Phase 2: Basic Frontend (Vanilla HTML/CSS/JS)**
+## **Phase 2: Basic Frontend and Backend (Vanilla HTML/CSS/JS, NodeJS)**

-Goal: Visualize memory and registers with a simple UI
+- Goal: Visualize memory and registers with a simple UI.
+Over here I just wanted to see if the communication between my nodejs backend server that contained the C++ emulator, and my frontend.

-Limitations: Manual DOM updates became hard to scale, and interface lacked interactivity and was very basic.

-Tools: Vanilla JS + HTML Canvas + CSS Grid

-Outcome: Prototype debugger with memory and register display, but lacked responsive updates and component reusability
+- Limitations: It was UGLY.
+It was also not scalable to a large extent as most of my code was extrmeley raw with almost no resuability.

+- Outcome: I created a nodejs backend server which communicated with the frontend browser via a websocket.
+The nodejs server would spawn a spearate CHIP 8 Emulator Program for each websocket connection established.
+My C++ code communicated with the nodejs server through the nlohmann JSON library.

 ## **Phase 3: Transition to React**

-Technologies:

-- Bootstrap CSS for styling

-- WebSocket for real-time communication between the C++ backend and React frontend

-Improvements:

 - Realtime memory/register/state updates

 - Step, pause, and breakpoint control through buttons and hotkeys

-- Component-based structure made it easy to expand and maintain
+- Component-based structure made it easy to expand and maintain fixing the scalability issue

+- Used Bootstrap CSS to make the webpage more user friendly.

 ## **Further Updates Needed**